felixcatto/comingstorm/README.md

 - Chat on Websockets
 - One button deploy \*.
 So you need only Docker and Git installed on server.
 Node, Postgress and Caddy will be handled via Docker.
 - API tests and database migrations
+- Prod error monitoring via Sentry
-- Notable techs - NextJs, TypeScript, ObjectionOrm, WebSockets, Jest, CSS Modules, Tailwind, Docker, Postgress, Caddy.
+- Notable techs - NextJs, TypeScript, ObjectionOrm, WebSockets, Jest, CSS Modules, Tailwind, Docker, Postgress, Caddy, Sentry.

 ### Commands